The Warehouse District contains the original Champion Forge warehouse featuring:

 From its humble, hard-working beginnings as a blacksmith forge to the lively, urban hub it is today, the Warehouse District has seen a lot of change over the past 150 years.

-Keiper’s headquarters were located in the main corner of the building, where Farmacy Health is opening it's new health and wellness location.
+Keiper’s headquarters were located in the main corner of the building, where Wyndridge Farm serves up craft beer and cider (and Lancaster’s best Sunday brunch).
 Adjacent to the building was the main Lancaster City rail line that headed into the Downtown station, which is why the building structure is at an angle to Harrisburg Ave.
 Known as Champion Forge, this main building is surrounded by a variety of other buildings and spaces—comprising the Warehouse District.